Infrastructure

 “We enjoin Nigerians to be vigilant in observing and reporting suspicious activities to security operatives.
 We must work together to protect our transmission equipment and installations.
 This is very crucial to the development of the nation’s power sector,” the statement read.

-To prevent future occurrences and ensure the reliable supply of electricity, a multi-pronged approach is crucial.
+To prevent future occurrences and ensure the reliable supply of electricity in the country, a multi-pronged approach is crucial.
 This includes enhanced security measures, community awareness campaigns, and stricter penalties for those involved in such acts of sabotage.

 Yakub Zarumi